Dyn-Cake/chinese-obfiscator/README.md

 # chinese-obfiscator
-To make Chinese translator's have a hard time
+To make Chinese translator's have a bad time
+(Mostly computer translators)